ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 # Security Features and Transport Dependencies

 There exists a common set of features shared across the transport protocols surveyed in this document.
-Features which have no transport or application dependencies are mandatory.
-All others are optional, and are commonly part of a subset of protocols described above.
-We do not distinguish between features provided by different components of a transport security protocol.
+Mandatory features constitute a baseline of functionality that an application may assume for any TAPS implementation.
+Optional features by contrast may be available to an application depending on application and transport dependencies.
+Applications learn of and use optional features by querying for their presence and support.
+Optional features may be disabled if their presence impacts transport services, or if a necessary transport service is unavailable.

 ## Mandatory Features

-- Forward-secure segment encryption and authentication: Transit data must be protected with an authenticated encryption algorithm.
+- Segment encryption and authentication: Transit data must be protected with an authenticated encryption algorithm.

+- Forward-secure key establishment: Negotiated keying material must come from an authenticated, forward-secure key exchange protocol.

 - Private key interface or injection: Authentication based on public key signatures is commonplace for many transport security protocols.